Palmer surges into lead, Tiger battles back at Torrey Pines

 Like Woods, the Northern Irishman is four-under for the tournament.

-World number 25 Rickie Fowler, veteran Phil Mickelson and San Diego native Xander Schauffele were among the players who missed the cut.
+Defending champion Justin Rose, world number 25 Rickie Fowler, veteran Phil Mickelson and San Diego native Xander Schauffele were among the players who missed the cut at Torrey Pines, which is perched on the cliffs over the Pacific Ocean.

+Torrey Pines is also located near Naval Base San Diego and fighter jets frequently roar overhead during the tournament while thrill seekers can be seen parasailing off the picturesque coast.

 Editing by Ken Ferris/Peter Rutherford